Officer information

 If you don’t have trustees, a board or governing body, your officers are:

-• all the people in a position to have significant influence over your management or administration.
+- all the people occupying a position in the charity who are able to exercise significant influence over substantial decisions of the charity.
 In some cases, such as a co-operative, the officers may be all the members.

 If you are in doubt about who your officers are, we suggest it is better to certify people that you think may be officers rather than not certify them.